CiscoDevNet/MUD-URL-Validator/README.md

 	sudo python setup.py install

-You will be invoking the validate_mud_url.py script, which can be copied to any directory that you like.
+You will also be using the validate_mud_url.py script, which can be copied to any directory that you like.

 ### Usage

 1. Capturing Packets

-You will need to create a PCAP file using Wireshark, tcpdump, or another tool.
+You will need to create a PCAP file, for example using using Wireshark or tcpdump.
+Care must be taken that the capture device has access to the packets being generated.

-To do that you'll need to ensure that the capture device has access to the packets being generated.
+To capture DHCP packets, the capture device needs to be on the routed path between the device emitting the DHCP packets and the DHCP server.

-To capture DHCP packets, the capture device needs to be on the path between the device emitting the DHCP packets and the DHCP server.
 DHCP packets are IP packets.
 It may work to connect the capture device to another port on the switch to which the device is attached.

 Capturing LLDP packets takes a little more care because they are emitted on Ethernet group addresses that are consumed by the Ethernet switch.
-As such they are only available on the port between the device emitting the LLDP packets and the switch port to which it is connected.
-So if you are validating a MUD URL in an LLDP packet, you'll need to install an Ethernet hub, or configure a "SPAN" port on the switch being sent properly in LLDP packets.
+As such, they are only available on the port between the device emitting the LLDP packets and the switch port to which it is connected.
+So if you are validating a MUD URL in an LLDP packet, you'll need to install an Ethernet hub on that port, or configure a "SPAN" port on the switch being sent properly in LLDP packets.
+But if the device is drawing power from the switch (using PoE), then you'll need to use the "SPAN" port approach.

 To create a SPAN port on a Cisco Catalyst switch, configure a "monitor session".
-For example, if you are inspecting packets from a device connected to GigabitEthernet1/0/4, and capturing them on GigabitEthernet1/0/14, you could configure the following in the configuration:
+For example, if you are inspecting packets from a device connected to GigabitEthernet1/0/4, and capturing them on GigabitEthernet1/0/14, you would configure the following in the configuration:

 	monitor session 1 source interface Gi1/0/4
 	monitor session 1 destination interface Gi1/0/14

 Save the resulting file in a PCAP format (i.e., with a '.pcap' file extension).
+If you using WireShark this is not its default format.

 2. Discover and validate MUD URLs in the PCAP file.